9th8/up-to-date-real-world-haskell/1-getting-started.md

 ## Command line editing in ghci

 On most systems, `ghci` has some amount of command line editing ability.
-In case you are not familiar with command line editing, it\'s a huge time saver.
+In case you are not familiar with command line editing, it's a huge time saver.
 The basics are common to both Unix-like and Windows systems.
 Pressing the ↑ key on your keyboard recalls the last line of input you entered; pressing ↑ repeatedly cycles through earlier lines of input.